apache/sis-site/README.md

 ## Generate the website

-To generate the static website, execute `hugo` to generate and serve the website on `localhost:1313`.
+To generate the static website, execute `hugo` to generate in the `target/` directory.

 During development, it may be useful to run an incremental build.
 For this to work, execute `hugo server -D` to continuously generate and serve the website on `localhost:1313`.

-## Building and publishing the website

-[gitpubsub](https://www.apache.org/dev/gitpubsub.html) is used to publish the site, using the content from the `asf-site` branch.